 Identifying the competition’s strengths and weaknesses will help you anticipate their initiatives.
 In addition, identifying the early signals from your competitors will help you judge the severity of the threat and develop a quick and effective response.

 For example, your competitor opens a selection process for the area of operation.
 Is he getting more clients?
 Or are you going to open another line of business?
 We will carefully analyze the profile you request and the position conditions to find out.

-If management can identify convergences between new technologies and also operating procedures, it is possible to stay far ahead of the competition.
-Technologies like Big Data can be beneficial here.
+If management can identify convergences between new technologies and also operating procedures, it is possible to stay far ahead of the competition and Technologies like Big Data can be beneficial here.

-Example: Suppose that for some years, there has been a tendency to launch mobile apps based on traditional games but with updated graphics, and all major publishers have one.
-If we see that this trend exists and there is a reasonably relevant publisher that does not have any, it is likely preparing it.
+Example: Suppose that for some years, there has been a tendency to launch mobile apps based on traditional games but with updated graphics, and all major publishers have one also if we see that this trend exists and there is a reasonably relevant publisher that does not have any, it is likely preparing it.

+Therefore.
 Competitive intelligence offers many learning opportunities.
-First, it forces managers to keep an eye on the environment.
-We can adapt our product or service by analyzing and reviewing our competition, innovate, and develop new and better offerings.
+Therefore, first, it forces managers to keep an eye on the environment.
+Also we can adapt our product or service by analyzing and reviewing our competition, innovating, and developing new and better offerings.